Conditional Tracing¶

 The log can be formatted by x64dbg to log the current state of the program.
 See formatting on how to format the log string.
 If you are looking for logging the address and disassembly of all instructions traced you can use {p:cip} {i:cip}

 .
-To redirect the log to a file use TraceSetLogFile, or via the graphical dialog.
+To redirect the log to a file use TraceSetLogFile, or use the graphical interface.

-If you use one of the trace record-based tracing options such as TraceIntoBeyondTraceRecord, the initial evaluation of break condition includes the type of trace record tracing that you specified.
-The normal break condition can be used to break before the trace record condition is satisfied.
-If you want to include trace record in your condition for full control, you can use the expression functions.
+If you use one of the trace coverage-based tracing options such as TraceIntoBeyondTraceCoverage, the initial evaluation of break condition includes the type of trace coverage tracing that you specified.
+The normal break condition can be used to break before the trace coverage condition is satisfied.
+If you want to include trace coverage in your condition for full control, you can use the expression functions.

 Notes¶